waiyong/HTX_Assignment_WaiYong/README.md

 Use the /predict/ endpoint to upload an image for classification.

 # Results

+"Earlier experiments were conducted using a train-test split as the dataset sourced online had train and test set only.
+However, towards the end of the project duration, I realised this oversight, and I redid the data processing pipeline to use train-validation-test split.
+The final model used a proper train-validation-test split, ensuring more robust evaluation and generalization of the model's performance.
+The results in Table 2 reflect the most reliable metrics for comparison."

+**Table 1: Results for experiments using train-test split**

 | Model Architecture   | Frozen Layers        | Optimizer | Learning Rate | Weight Decay | Batch Size | Image Augmentation              | Dropout Rate | Best Train Accuracy | Best Val Accuracy | Best Train Loss | Best Validation Loss |
 |-----------------------|----------------------|-----------|---------------|--------------|------------|---------------------------------|--------------|----------------------|-------------------|----------------|-----------------------|